LaendleEnergy/LaendleEnergy.github.io/index.md

 *Documentation:*
-- Consideration: Link measurement to the user? o Child consumes so and so much power while playing with toy x o Answer questions such as: how much more electricity does it need if you have 1-3 children?
+- Consideration: Link measurement to the user?
+  - Child consumes so and so much power while playing with toy x
+  - Answer questions such as: how much more electricity does it need if you have 1-3 children?
-- Data Collector & Data Preparation very closely coupled (Data Preparation always accesses Data Collector), possibly ML service later too o Data Preparation Service should not always fetch all data from DB -> becomes a lot if you get new data e.g. every 5 seconds o Suggestion: merge (if synchronous) or use CQRS (asynchronous, create new view)  Advantage of CQRS: if Data Collector is down, something can still be displayed) o Data Preparation Service should aggregate data immediately  Note: See what Timescale can do, not in the frontend (use hypertables) o E.g. also precalculate data for the predefined time periods (annual, monthly, weekly, daily) o Build exactly the views for the specified use cases
+- Data Collector & Data Preparation very closely coupled (Data Preparation always accesses Data Collector), possibly ML service later too
+  - Data Preparation Service should not always fetch all data from DB -> becomes a lot if you get new data e.g. every 5 seconds
+  - Suggestion: merge (if synchronous) or use CQRS (asynchronous, create new view)
+    - Advantage of CQRS: if Data Collector is down, something can still be displayed
+  - Data Preparation Service should aggregate data immediately
+    - Note: See what Timescale can do, not in the frontend (use hypertables)
+  - E.g. also precalculate data for the predefined time periods (annual, monthly, weekly, daily)
+  - Build exactly the views for the specified use cases
 - Ideally: each microservice = 1 team
 - Consider performance and availability (possibly perform load test, look at caching layer at timescale)
 - Data Preparation to Data Collector: Work with events (if you separate them at all; see what Timescale can do)